stgm/scientific-programming-1/22 Text/45 Tweets/content.md

-# Summarizing and plotting a corpus
+# Summarizing and plotting sentiment

 Write a program that reads in a selection of texts, calculates each text's sentiment, and summarizes the results in a pie chart.